OleksiiKarpenko/SoftGroupTranslaterTask/README.md

 # SoftGroupTranslaterTask
-for that moment offline mode can translate 2 words: cat and dog
+for that moment offline mode can translate 2 words from english to russian: cat and dog